jacopogrecodalceo/jacopogrecodalceo.github.io/content/_en/projects/23_1-chiedimi_le_mie_radici.md

 with *Mélisande Tonolo*

+trad. « ask, but yearn for my roots »

 She, alone, performs all the 45-minutes long odyssey.
 An essential and minimal space is the **instrument** and the **scenography** of this piece.
 Her only surrounding: the audience and four speakers.

 The custom-made instrument is a square platform, divided into four pieces.
 Each piece is independently amplified, allowing the physical space to be directly connected to each speaker of the quadraphonic setup.